'Anaïs in Love' is an elder millennial fever dream

 Just one of the sexiest scenes of the year, NBD.

 To me, "Anaïs in Love" solidifies the idea that no matter who we are and what we've accomplished, we're all just walking around the earth as clueless as we were the day we were born.
-As times passes, events take on new meaning, often shifting into something entirely unexpected and even more confusing.
+As time passes, events take on new meaning, often shifting into something entirely unexpected and even more confusing.
 Maybe getting older doesn't mean figuring anything out, but finding a way to embrace the inconceivable experience of being alive.

 Stray observations: